You can do many things with a major in history!

 Explore your options

 - The University Advising & Career Development Center provides a centralized service to help you plan your career, develop job-search skills, obtain student employment while attending college, and secure a job upon graduation.
-Ken Meyer, the Career Advisor responsible for working with majors in History and Social Studies, is available to meet with you to plot your career path.
+April Calkovsky, the Career Coach responsible for working with majors in History, Religious Studies, and Social Studies, is available to meet with you to plot your career path.
 You can make an appointment with her though Handshake or by calling UACDC at 487-0400.